ncatlab/nlab-content/pages/7293.md

 In [[algebraic topology]], what are called the _Steenrod squares_ is the system of [[cohomology operations]] on [[ordinary cohomology]] with [[coefficients]] in $\mathbb{Z}_2$ (the [[cyclic group of order 2]]) which is compatible with [[suspension]] (the "stable cohomology operations").
 They are special examples of [[power operations]].

-The collwction of Steenrod squares for all degrees forms the _[[Steenrod algebra]]_, see there for more.
+The collection of Steenrod squares for all degrees forms the _[[Steenrod algebra]]_, see there for more.

 ## Definition